 Our lead product candidate, INT230-6, consists of two proven anti-cancer cytotoxic agents, cisplatin and vinblastine sulfate, mixed with the amphiphilic molecule (SHAO) - all in one vial.
-The anti-cancer agents, cisplatin and vinblastine sulfate, used in our product candidate are both generic.
-These agents are available to purchase in bulk supply commercially.
+The anti-cancer agents, cisplatin and vinblastine sulfate, used in our product candidate are both generic and are available to purchase in bulk supply commercially.
 In 2017, we initiated a Phase 1/2 dose escalation study using INT230-6 in the United States under an investigational new drug application ("IND") authorized by the FDA and in Canada following receipt of a no objection letter from Health Canada.
 The study, IT-01, explored the safety and efficacy of INT230-6 in patients with refractory or metastatic cancers.
 We completed enrollment of study IT-01 in June 2022 and locked the IT-01 database in February 2023.
+We anticipate finalizing the study reports in 2023.